-To learn more about the qualifications for an alien spouse to proceed with Adjustment of Status or to learn more about 245i protection, please contact an experienced immigration attorney at JRQ & Associates for a free immigration consultation.
+To learn more about the qualifications for an undocumented spouse to proceed with Adjustment of Status or to learn more about 245i protection, please contact an experienced immigration attorney at JRQ & Associates for a free immigration consultation.

-If an alien spouse is eligible for Adjustment of Status, they are allowed to file the Relative Petition and the Adjustment of Status application concurrently to avoid delays.
-Upon the filing of the application they will receive receipt notices with receipts numbers.
+If an undocumented spouse is eligible for Adjustment of Status, they are allowed to file the Relative Petition and the Adjustment of Status application concurrently to avoid delays.
+Upon the filing of the application, they will receive receipt notices with receipts numbers.
 They can check the status of their case online using their receipt number through www.uscis.gov.
 They will also be sent a notice for Biometrics, also known as fingerprint notice, that they must attend.
 For more information on what documents are required for the Relative Petition and the Adjustment of Status application please contact an experienced immigration lawyer at JRQ & Associates for a free immigration consultation.

-Employment Authorization is also provided for the alien spouse through the process.
-Upon receipt of their Employment Authorization Card (EAD Card) they can request a Social Security Number, if they do not already have one, from the Social Security office and obtain a valid Driver’s License.
+Employment Authorization is also provided for the undocumented spouse through the process.
+Upon receipt of their Employment Authorization Card (EAD Card), they can request a Social Security Number, if they do not already have one, from the Social Security office and obtain a valid Driver’s License.
 For more information on EAD Cards and obtaining a Social Security or Valid Driver’s License please contact an experienced immigration lawyer at JRQ & Associates for a free immigration consultation.